We follow a strict honesty policy. However, to fund our work, we use affiliate advertising links on this blog.

 But the flexibility you get with WordPress — and the lack of restrictions in what you can and can’t translate — ultimately makes WordPress a far more suitable option for multilingual sites.

 Wix supports a wide range of analytics and tracking tools — analytics products catered for include:

 Google Tag Manager

 The Google Tag Manager integration is particularly useful, as it allows you to implement additional third-party code, pixels, or custom code to your Wix site to track conversions.

 As is the case with most other things in WordPress, you’re able to integrate just about any analytics tool into your site either by using a plugin or by adding custom code to your site.

 When using Wix, you need to be on a ‘Business & E-commerce’ plan to access online selling capability.

 Once you’re on one of these plans, you’ll find that the platform is proves very easy for first-time sellers to use — adding products and setting up payment options is very straightforward.

 WordPress, by contrast, doesn’t have e-commerce functionality built into the platform.
 You have to instead use a third-party option.
 A large number of these exist including Ecwid, Shopify, WooCommerce and Easy Digital Downloads.

-(See our Ecwid review or our Shopify review for more information on two of these options; you might also like to read Omnisend’s guide to WooCommerce plugins for more information on how you can introduce sophisticated e-commerce functionality to WordPress).
+(See our Ecwid review, our Ecwid vs Shopify comparison or our Shopify review for more information on two of these options; you might also like to read Omnisend’s guide to WooCommerce plugins for more information on how you can introduce sophisticated e-commerce functionality to WordPress).